-Applications will be accepted ONLY online through NeoGov.
-You will need to set up an account if you have not applied in Neogov previously.
+Applications will be accepted online through NeoGov.
+You'll need to set up an account if you have not applied in NeoGov previously.
 If you have previously applied to another agency or for another position with the City of Alexandria, you will need to enter your NeoGov username and password.
 An email address is necessary to apply online.
-Upon completion and submittal of your application, you should receive an email notification stating your application has been received.
-To apply online click the job title you are interested in and then click on the "Apply" link.
+Upon completion and submission of your application, you will receive an email notification stating your application has been received.
+To apply online, click the job title you are interested in and then click the "Apply" link.
 If this is the first time you are applying using our online job application, you will need to create an account and select a username and password.
 After your account has been established, you can build an application by clicking on the "Build Job Application" link.
 This application can be saved and used to apply for more than one job opening.

 Thank you for your interest in the Alexandria Fire Department.

 Contact the Recruitment Staff